What Are The Best Practices For Foot Care In Type 1 Diabetes?

 Regularly monitoring your blood sugar levels is essential in managing your diabetes and preventing foot complications.
 By tracking your levels, you can identify patterns and make necessary adjustments to your medication, diet, or exercise routine.
 Ensuring that your blood sugar levels remain within a target range can help minimize the risk of diabetic complications, including issues that may affect your feet.
 Regular communication with your healthcare team is also important to receive guidance and support in maintaining stable blood sugar levels.

-See also What Are The Latest Treatment Options For Type 1 Diabetes?
+See also What Are The Challenges Of Managing Type 1 Diabetes In Children?

 Protecting Feet From Injury